-Shame for our sins was a choice Jesus once made.
-Jesus chose to bear our shame by dying on the cross.
-It is no longer on the menu.
+Jesus chose to bear the shame for our past sins by dying on the cross.
 It is no longer available to us.
 Jesus ordered the entire supply for His own use.
 He’s keeping it all for Himself.
 He’s not sharing.
 You can’t have any.
 If you have some, you’ve stolen it from Jesus.
 Give it back.
 It’s not yours.

 Pride is a whip in the hands of the arrogant.
 Shame is a shovel in the hands of the willing victim.
 The willing victim digs an emotional hole, too deep to climb out, then jumps in.
 The arrogant, prideful one lashes the willing victim for jumping into the hole.
 The willing victim accepts the lashing as appropriate and deserved.
 The arrogant, prideful one leans back and smiles in satisfaction.

 It is easy to see that having much pride is shameful.
 But what is often hidden from our sight is that having much shame can be prideful.
 The person with much shame often believes that harboring a sufficiently large quantity of shame is a necessary self-punishment before God (and others) and a means by which he might earn some degree of personal acceptance.
 In this way, his shame has become a self-determining, self-dependent, work of atonement denying the sufficiency of Christ’s sacrifice on the cross for his sins.
 This is pride.

 Shame denies light to the dark places within the soul.
 The soul cannot grow without the light.
 Shame denies air to the empty places within the soul.
 The soul can not breathe without the air.
 Shame denies water to the dry places within the soul.
 The soul can not live without the water.
 Shame denies while the soul dies.